AhmadPiracha/GIT-CHEAT-SHEET/README.md

 # GIT-CHEAT-SHEET

-I will have all commands used in git and github
+CHECK in terminal if there is a GIT installed

+# git --version